How to make a Classic Swiss Cheese Fondue

 Gruyère is found in most traditional recipes.
 It is a great melting cheese and has an amazing flavour.

-Bite-sized accompaniments that are sturdy enough to dip are needed for this fondue.
+Bite-sized accompaniments that are sturdy enough to dip and scoop up the fondue.
 Cheese fondue is thicker than chocolate fondue so you need dippers that can hold up to scooping the cheese.

 Other breads– Sourdough bread, rye bread, focaccia, ciabatta, Naan, bite-sized pitas, and pumpernickel breads to name a few.
-These breads are all great dippers for a classic cheese fondue.
+You need a study bread that will stay intact when dipping.

 Cooked or raw vegetables – Cherry tomatoes, carrots, peppers, steamed broccoli, sweet peppers, cooked Brussels’s sprouts, cooked bite-sized or new potatoes, and mushrooms.